AndreBesner/challenge-3/README.md

 Using this code specifically (https://github.com/coding-boot-camp/friendly-parakeet) Thanks Xandromus

-This project could not have been finished without help from W3 schools and Mozilla Web
+This project could not have been finished without help from Daler Singh (bootcamp instructor, Adam Nyx (bootcamp instructor), W3 schools, and Mozilla Web

 https://www.w3schools.com/